william-sy/Daikin-BRP069A62/python-scripts/list.json.md

 {
-    "autodiscover": "False",  (Whether to autodiscover (not implemented yet)) "baseurl": "/[0]/MNAE/",  (Default Url for 90% of the time) "discurl": "/[0]/MNCSE-node/", (The other 10 %)
+    "autodiscover": "False",  (Whether to autodiscover (not implemented yet)) -> If true then define the serial number of the device ask your installed!
+    "baseurl": "/[0]/MNAE/",  (Default Url for 90% of the time) "discurl": "/[0]/MNCSE-node/", (The other 10 %)
     "hosts": [